SVA Responds to COVID-19: Classes Continue Online; Academic Buildings Remain Closed

 Each artist has exclusive use of a studio throughout the program.
 Located in Chelsea, the studios offer privacy, while supporting a community that encourages experimentation and the development of new ideas and directions.
 Faculty will conduct studio visits and discuss each participant's work on an individual basis.
 Exposure to the New York City art world complements the on-site residency program.
 Equally important to the faculty critiques are the special lectures, scheduled approximately once a week.
 Given by guest artists, critics and gallery directors, these dialogues are designed to offer further insight into the realities of the working artist.
 Gallery tours are also included.

-Artists have access to the studios daily from 8:00 am to 11:00 pm.
-Overnight stays are allowed with entry to the building prior to 11:00 pm.
+Participants will have access to SVA's Visible Futures Lab and the opportunity to work with state-of-the-art tools for both digital and traditional fabrication.
 The printmaking lab is available for an additional fee, providing access to silkscreen, etching, lithography, letterpress and digital facilities.
+Artists have access to the studios daily from 8am–11pm.
+Overnight stays are allowed with entry to the building prior to 11pm.
 The program culminates in an open studio exhibition.

-Faculty and lecturers have included Andrea Champlin, Ofri Cnaani, Gregory Coates, Steve DeFrank, Peter Hristoff, Tobi Kahn, Amy Myers, Bruce Pearson, Danica Phelps, David Ross, Jerry Saltz and Simon Watson.
+Faculty and guest lecturers have included Andrianna Campbell, Andrea Champlin, Ofri Cnaani, Gregory Coates, Steve DeFrank, Peter Hristoff, Tobi Kahn, Sharon Louden, Amy Myers, Danica Phelps, David Ross.
+Jerry Saltz, Jason Stopa.